 Cat Carrier Tips: How to Take a Cat to the VetLast updated: September 16, 2020

 Cat ownership has been steadily increasing over the past several years.
 Even though more people have cats as pets, over half of those cats do not receive annual veterinary care.
-One of the main reasons that cats are not visiting the veterinarian is due to the stress of the actual trip to the clinic.
+One of the main reasons that cats are not visiting the veterinarian is due to cat car anxiety and the stress of the actual trip to the clinic.

 How to Choose a Cat CarrierThe first and most important step is choosing an appropriate carrier for transporting your cat to the vet and making that carrier an integral part in your cat's everyday environment.
 It is essential that a cat be properly contained in a carrier when visiting the vet.
 There are enumerable dangers to both humans and animals in having a cat running free in the car during the trip to the vet.
 The risk of a cat panicking and getting loose from the car or the veterinary professional trying to get them into the clinic without a carrier is much too great.
 There are many, many options available when it comes to cat carriers: hard sided, soft sided, backpack, bag style, etc.